Posted on 31 Dec 2016

 It’s a lot easier to find balance by pulling the fader up from nothing.

-In preparation, pull all the faders down then start pulling them up, working in order of importance (kick -> bass -> vocal, etc.). (in most EDM this would be the kick drum)
+In preparation, pull all the faders down then start pulling them up, working in order of importance (kick -> bass -> vocal, etc.). (in most EDM this might be the kick drum)

 You might want to do this after the preparation stage, I like to do it during.

-Filter out all the unneeded low-end information from each track.
+Filter out all the extra low-end info from every track.
 Highpass up until the point where it affects the sound, and then pull it back a bit just to stay on the safe side.
 This is a good starting point.

 Note: Kick and sub-bass are an exception here.
 Along with anything else you think needs frequencies under 100Hz.